What MSCI Means to Global Investors

-A Look at MSCI, One of the World's Most Popular Indexers
+A Look at MSCI, One of the World's Most Popular Indexes

-MSCI is one of the most common acronyms that investors will encounter as they begin to explore the world of international investing.
-But, they might be surprised to know that even experienced investors know very little about MSCI or its history.
+MSCI is one of the most common acronyms that investors encounter as they begin to explore the world of international investing.
+But they might be surprised to know that even experienced investors don't know what MSCI actually means, or where it came from.

 The MS part of the acronym stands for Morgan Stanley.
-As a result, it is often assumed that the MSCI indices are calculated by Morgan Stanley, the investment bank.
-While Morgan Stanley is a majority shareholder of MSCI, they are actually separate companies.
-Morgan Stanley itself has nothing to do with the construction or maintenance of the MSCI indices.
+You might assume that means the MSCI indexes are calculated by Morgan Stanley, the investment bank.
+However, while Morgan Stanley is a majority shareholder of MSCI, the two companies are actually separate.
+Morgan Stanley has nothing to do with the construction or maintenance of the MSCI indexes.

-Since then, MSCI has gone on to make a number of different acquisitions.
+Since then, MSCI has made a number of acquisitions.
 In 2010, the company acquired RiskMetrics Group, a provider of risk management and governance products.
-The company sold off two divisions of that company - Institutional Shareholder Services (ISS) and the Center for Financial Research and Analysis (CFRA) - and incorporated the other elements of the business into MSCI ESG Research, which provides clients with research reports and analytical tools covering environmental, social, and governance investment criteria.
+The company sold off two divisions of the company, Institutional Shareholder Services (ISS) and the Center for Financial Research & Analysis (CFRA).
+It then incorporated the other elements of the business into MSCI ESG Research, which provides clients with research reports and analytical tools covering environmental, social, and governance investment criteria.

-The company acquired Measurisk in the same year, which is a provider of risk transparency and risk measurement tools for hedge fund investors.
-With growing demand for transparency from hedge fund managers, these tools and others were combined into a hedge fund risk transparency offering.
+That same year, the company acquired Measurisk, a provider of risk transparency and risk measurement tools for hedge fund investors.
+With the growing demand for transparency from hedge fund managers, these tools and others were combined into a hedge fund risk transparency offering.

-The company acquired InvestorForce in 2013, which is a leading provider of performance reporting tools to institutional investors.
+The company acquired InvestorForce, a leading provider of performance reporting tools to institutional investors, in 2013.
 Through this acquisition, MSCI began providing consultants with daily monitoring and analysis of institutional assets.

-And in 2014, the company acquired Governance Holdings Co, which is a provider of corporate governance research and ratings for institutional investors.
+And in 2014, the company acquired Governance Holdings Co., a provider of corporate governance research and ratings for institutional investors.
 The acquisition enhanced and broadened the company's ESG research and tools for institutional clients.

-- MSCI stands for Morgan Stanley Capital International, which were its two major shareholders before it went public in 2007.
+- MSCI stands for Morgan Stanley Capital International, a name that reflects its two major shareholders before it went public in 2007.

-- MSCI is best known as a leading provider of equity indexes that underly many popular ETFs, as well as for its fixed income and corporate governance research.
+- MSCI is best known as a leading provider of equity indexes that underly many popular ETFs, and for its fixed income and corporate governance research.

 - The company has grown over the years through a series of high profile acquisitions that have added to its broad service offerings over time.